microsoft/FluidFramework/.changeset/moody-frogs-send.md

 "@fluidframework/container-utils": minor
 ---

-Deprecate DeltaManagerProxyBase
+Deprecates DeltaManagerProxyBase

+`DeltaManagerProxyBase`` is only used internally in FluidFramework code and will no longer be exported in a future release.
-Deprecates DeltaManagerProxyBase.
-No replacement API is intended.
+No replacement API is intended for external consumers.